 Fact #4: You can still spread the virus if you don’t have symptoms

-Up to 80 percent of people with acute hepatitis C infection don’t develop any symptoms.
+Up to of people with acute hepatitis C infection don’t develop any symptoms.
 Chronic hepatitis C infection does not cause symptoms until cirrhosis develops.
 This means that precautions should be taken regardless of how you feel physically.

 Although there’s a relatively small chance of spreading the virus sexually, it’s best to always practice safe sex measures.
 Also, though the risk of transmission from razors or toothbrushes is very low, avoid sharing either of these grooming tools.